Samkth123/KTH-md/Public Policy/Lecture 8.md

 Themes in questions
 - balancing efficiency, innovation and risk in public procurement
+	-
 - INtegrating innovation and sustainability in procurement practices
 - legal and regulatory constraints in procurement decisions
 - Public vs private procurement approaches
 - Public procurement as a catalyst for innovation

+How would you utilize and drive public procurement innovation?
+- Experimental and adaptable procurement

+What opportunities and barriers do you see?
+- opportunities
+	-
+- barriers
+	- ROI
+	- time - too inovative takes long - balance

 ##### Procurement trends and phenomena